jlfreif/katheal/docs/visual_style.md

 4. Incorporate lighting and mood from story beat
 5. Ensure action and movement are visible
 6. Check that consequences are shown clearly
+7. Text appears at bottom of page in white space

 ## Quality Checklist
 Before finalizing an illustration, verify: